Preposition

 - The dog jumped into the river.

-The noun within a prepositional phrase is called the object of the prepositional phrase.
-In the above examples, the nouns table, street, door, cupboard, paper, and river are the objects of prepositional phrases.
+Note: The noun or pronoun within a prepositional phrase is called the object of the preposition.
+In the examples above, table, street, door, cupboard, page, and river are objects of prepositional phrases.

 What is Dependent Preposition?